GoogleCloudPlatform/DataflowTemplates/v2/datastream-to-spanner/README_Cloud_Datastream_to_Spanner.md

 * **roundJsonDecimals** (If true, rounds the decimal values in json columns to a number that can be stored without loss of precision.): This flag if set, rounds the decimal values in json columns to a number that can be stored without loss of precision.
 Defaults to: false.
 * **runMode** (Run mode - currently supported are : regular or retryDLQ): This is the run mode type, whether regular or with retryDLQ.
 Defaults to: regular.
 * **transformationContextFilePath** (Transformation context file path in cloud storage): Transformation context file path in cloud storage used to populate data used in transformations performed during migrations   Eg: The shard id to db name to identify the db from which a row was migrated.
 * **directoryWatchDurationInMinutes** (Directory watch duration in minutes.
 Default: 10 minutes): The Duration for which the pipeline should keep polling a directory in GCS.
 Datastreamoutput files are arranged in a directory structure which depicts the timestamp of the event grouped by minutes.
-This parameter should be approximately equal tomaximum delay which could occur between event occuring in source database and the same event being written to GCS by Datastream.
+This parameter should be approximately equal tomaximum delay which could occur between event occurring in source database and the same event being written to GCS by Datastream.
 99.9 percentile = 10 minutes.
 Defaults to: 10.